 A more recent experience to Asia was a private tour of Thailand—our itinerary took us from Bangkok to Chiang Rai in the north where Thailand, Burma and Laos meet.
 This tri-border area is referred too as the Golden Triangle.

 We also visited Chiang Mai where we encountered the Kayan people or ‘giraffe women’ so called because of their extended necks—from childhood these women have been adding rings around their necks as a sign of beauty.
 Petting tigers, watching elephants paint and riding them was also part of our itinerary, but now, knowing what I know we wouldn’t indulge in those activities.
 These majestic animals need to be protected from abuse instead of being used as amusement for tourists.
 After our tour, we spent a few days in Phuket relaxing and scuba diving in the Andaman Sea before our long journey back home.

 Our next trip to Asia was to India and this was probably one of our most shocking experiences so far.
 The level of poverty is astonishing and only intensified by the richness of its monuments.
 It makes you think and it’s impossible for us not to be grateful for what we have.
-We started our journey in Chennai located in the south, then we spent 6 days in the Golden Triangle visiting: Jaipur, Agra and Delhi.
+We started our journey in Chennai located in the south, then we spent 6 days visiting India’s Golden Triangle: Jaipur, Agra and Delhi.

-There are many places in Asia that we would still like to visit, and hopefully we will be adding more first hand experiences to our site soon.
+There are many places in Asia that we would like to visit, and hopefully we will be adding more firsthand experiences to our site soon.